'Green and clean' tech Finland looks to Israel for inspiration

 "The world market has changed.
 The products we have been producing aren't sold that much anymore," the 42-year-old said in an interview last week.

-The others are less colourfully consumer-oriented but no less in demand: next-generation biofuels such as algae and natural waste, technology around water use, and digital development in the healthcare and welfare industries.
+The others are less colorfully consumer-oriented but no less in demand: next-generation biofuels such as algae and natural waste, technology around water use, and digital development in the healthcare and welfare industries.

 In broad terms, Katainen refers to it as green-tech and clean-tech, industries the world will increasingly rely on as populations rise, renewable energy becomes more important and new levels of efficiency are demanded by businesses.